isomerpages/moe-boonlaygardenpri/_our-school/Our Stories.md

 ## <center><b>2024</b></center>

 ### BLGPS Newsway 2024 Issue #37
-The latest edition of Newsway serves as a window into the school’s journey of transforming our future learning spaces to nurture 21CC in our students.
-Check it out!
+We are excited to share the latest issue of Newsway, focused on Student Leadership!
+In this edition, we explore inspiring stories of our student leaders who harness their strengths to lead with conviction and excellence.
+Join us in getting inspired by their journeys to lead self and others.

 <p><a href="https://online.fliphtml5.com/dgjor/jupa/#p=1">
 <img src="/images/newsway_2024.png" style="width:55%">